 In 2014, another friend suggested a new logo, and created it for Lorelei.
 This made it possible to settle on business colors (blue and amber).

 In April of 2013 after pondering the wild, wild world of candy-making, Lorelei added fudge to her line.
 13 flavors, some traditional and some unique, caused her refrigerator to overflow, and many friends ended up profiting from her over-eager cookery.
 13 flavors quickly turned to 20, and then to more than 30… and she’s still experimenting!
 Scones came into the line in the Spring of 2015, then empanadas, biscuits, bagels, focaccia… who knows where she’ll go next!

 In early summer of 2014, Lorelei’s home kitchen was licensed!
 From there, she baked furiously nearly every week for over six months and attended fairs and festivals around the state of Maine.
 This continued, after a winter break, in 2015.

-Lorelei prides herself on using organic herbs (whenever possible) and no preservatives or anything artificial.
-This does mean that her loaves should be refrigerated for longer shelf life, or frozen for a future occasion.
+Lorelei prides herself on using unbleached King Arthur flour, organic herbs (whenever possible), local fruits and vegetables, and no preservatives or anything artificial.
+This does mean that her products should be refrigerated for longer shelf life, or frozen for a future occasion.

-And someday, Lorelei’s Loaves Bakery and Cafe, where you will be able to experience and purchase a variety of fresh-baked breads and cakes, beverages and other snack items in a mellow environment.
+And someday,there will be Lorelei’s Loaves Bakery and Cafe, where you will be able to experience and purchase a variety of fresh-baked goods and fudge, beverages and other snack items in a mellow environment.